aptos-labs/developer-docs/docs/standards/digital-asset.md

 - `description`: The description of the collection.
 - `uri`: A URL pointer to off-chain for more information about the asset.
 The asset could be media such as an image or video or more metadata.
 - `supply`: The total number of NFTs in this collection.
 - `maximum`: The maximum number of NFTs that this collection can have.
-If `maximum` is set to 0, then supply is untracked.
+If `maximum` is set to 0, then supply is not tracked.

 ## Design principles